Chickpea Salad Sandwich

 My main inspiration for this Chickpea Salad Sandwich is curry.
 I adore curry chicken salad, and I suspected that a similar flavor profile would work well with chickpeas, which are a staple in Indian cuisine.
 BINGO!

 In addition to pairing well with curry, chickpeas are also super affordable, high in protein and fiber, and because they keep well in the refrigerator, they are an ideal choice for meal prep lunches.
-This Mediterranean Chickpea Salad and the Moroccan Chickpea Salad are two of my other favorite weekday-friendly chickpea salad recipes.
+This Chickpea Tuna Salad, Mediterranean Chickpea Salad, and Moroccan Chickpea Salad are three of my other favorite weekday-friendly chickpea salad recipes.

 To complement the curry and give the mashed chickpea salad layers of interesting texture, I added plump, chewy golden raisins, diced celery, and toasted cashews.